Q: What Can I Do to Keep My Teen from Giving Up When Things Get Tough?

 Those with a fixed mindset believe people are stuck with the smarts or talent they had at birth.
 Therefore, when something does not come easily, it means you don’t have the talent or intelligence to master it.
 It is safer to give up than to show others your limitation.
 (For more about mindsets, purchase Dr. Dweck’s book Mindset: The New Psychology of Success.)

 My favorite book about motivation is The Little Engine That Could.
 Reminding teens of the book’s mantra always gets a smile: “I think I can, I think I can.”
 The Little Engine had something psychologists call “self-efficacy.”
 This is the belief that you have the competence to succeed.
 People who think they can do better, do better.

 Help your daughter differentiate her distorted fear of failure thoughts from those grounded in reality.
 Getting a D on a test stinks, but she still has time to recover before the end of the year.
 Remind her that bad feelings are like the weather: they are constantly in flux.
 It does not rain forever, nor will it always be sunny.
-Dr. Tamar Chansky has written a number of books like Freeing Your Child From Anxiety that offer parents practical strategies to help their children beat back anxious and depressive thinking.
+Dr. Tamar Chansky has written a number of books like Freeing Your Child From Anxiety that offer parents practical strategies to help their children beat back anxious thinking.

 The opinions and suggestions presented above are intended for your general knowledge only and are not a substitute for professional medical advice or treatment for specific medical conditions.
 You should not use this information to diagnose or treat a health problem or disease without consulting with a qualified healthcare provider.
 Please consult your healthcare provider with any questions or concerns you may have regarding your own or your child’s condition.